 - The worst was still to come.
 Just when I thought I couldn’t be more scared, I hit him with that jumping punch and he got murder in his eyes.
 The flash of fear I felt then was a multiple of what I had felt only seconds before.
 But it gave me wings: I dodged that blow faster than I ever had before.

 This sparring session taught me a lot of things, too many to cover here.
-It also started my personal journey on how to conquer my fear of fighting.
+It also started my personal journey on how to conquer that fear.
 A fear I didn’t know I had before this session.
-For the most part, that journey is now over for me, though that doesn’t mean I don’t feel fear anymore when I fight.
-I just found some ways to deal with it, ways that seem to work for me and the people I train.
+For the most part, that journey is now over for me, though that doesn’t mean I don’t feel it anymore; I just found some ways to deal with it, ways that seem to work for me and the people I train.

 How to conquer your fear of fighting?

 They can be grouped into three categories: Knowledge, Skill/Training and Experience.
-I believe these three need to be combined for you to get the best results.
+I believe these three need to be combined to get the best results.

 If you lose, it can be a shattering experience.
 I’ve seen competitors retire after a first fight that went badly.
 Others keep going but they’re never the same again.
 Still others use it as motivation to train harder.
 They learn from their mistakes and try to move on.
 I believe this last one is the best way to approach such a loss.
 It may not be easy but it sure beats the alternatives.